p4ul 10 months ago

 On the face of it, JavaScript seems like a pretty solid trademark.
 But, to me, it’s really not clear how much control Oracle has asserted over it…

-• mananaysiempre 20 hours ago
+• mananaysiempre 10 months ago

 (Not a lawyer.)
 To have rights to a trademark, you have to use it in, well, trade.
 It’s not enough for a term to refer to a specific thing in normal usage, you must have a widely recognized claim on that thing.
 It should be in the customer’s interest that your thing not be confusable with thing-alikes that others may offer, specifically by having an exclusive right to be sold as the thing.
 And Oracle demonstrably does not deal in “JavaScript” any more than many many other companies and individuals do.

-• arllk 19 hours ago
+• arllk 10 months ago

 The only JavaScript offering from Oracle that I know of is GraalVM[0].
 It's funny though - they use "JavaScript" and "ECMAScript" interchangeably in their docs.
 They call it "A high-performance embeddable JavaScript runtime for Java" but then tout it as "ECMAScript Compliant", basically acknowledging that JavaScript is defined by ECMAScript specs and the terms mean the same thing.